Fly Fishing Reels

 Many anglers regard Fly Reels, as a particular sub-category, to date back to around the introduction of the Hardy Perfect in 1891.
-Truth be told, an awful lot more anglers, inventors and engineers pioneered and evolved the ‘fishing reel’ from its earliest times up to then.
+Since then, there's been a rich history of anglers, inventors and engineers pioneered and evolved the ‘fishing reel’ from its earliest times up to then.

 It could reasonably be argued that fishing reels invite and contain more variants in design, concept and engineering than just about any other piece of kit in any other sport.

-To get from essentially a spinning piece of wood to a highly specialized piece of precision engineering took at least a millennium and yet ‘new’ fly reels still appear every year..!
+To get from essentially a spinning piece of wood to a highly specialized piece of precision engineering took at least a millennium and yet new fly fishing reels still appear every year!

 The difference between Fly reels and their Coarse reel cousins is that they need to deal with a ‘thick’ fly line which when wound tightly around a small diameter reel spindle tends to retain what fly fishermen refer to as ‘Line Memory’.
 So when it is spooled off, a fly line may tend to hang onto those ‘coils’ which affect casting and retrieval.
-The obvious answer was to wind the fly line around a larger diameter and for years, the answer was to install loads of backing line first.
+The obvious answer was to wind the fly line around a larger diameter and for years, the only solution was to install a great deal of backing line first.